 Your business plan is an essential roadmap for business success.
 It’s a document that tells what you plan to do and how to do it.
 Main parts of your business plan are: (1) executive summary, (2) company description, (3) niche market analysis, (4) company’s legal structure, i.e., sole proprietorship, partnership or S or C corporation or LLC, (5) describe your service or product line, (6) your marketing, sales strategy and financial projections.

 Create your list of everything you’ll need and its approximate cost, whether it’s : office space, new computer, other expenses, or a warehouse.
 Also, think about if you need employees (or be sole entreprenuer) and how many it will take to properly run the business.
 Every business needs resources to help it succeed.

 - Market the Business

 Start planning the ideas for marketing and sales.
 In today’s world, having an online presence is key.
 Depending on the appropriate social media channel for your company, utilize Facebook, Twitter, Google+, LinkedIn, etc. It is important to engage customers, build relationships and ultimately keep your brand top-of-mind.

-We cannot stress enough how important setting up proper accounting, bookkeeping and tax records up front is.
-The consequence to this can be dangerous and costly.
-Hire an accountant for your business who can ensure that taxes are done correctly.
-In addition, maintaining necessary employee information for payroll and taxes is another key responsibility for business owners.
+It’s very important to setup proper accounting, bookkeeping and tax records.
+Ignoring this will have negative consequences and can be dangerous and costly.
+Consider hiring an accountant for your business who can ensure that taxes are paid correctly.
+Maintaining necessary employee information for payroll and taxes is another key responsibility for business owners.

 - Create a Maintenance List

-Of course, this list is not comprehensive of everything you need to know to have financial success, it is a small step in the right direction to starting your own business.
-Need a helpful hand to plan out your first steps?
-Schedule an appointment with William Wolske today!
+Your list will probably not be so comprehensive as to include everything you need to know to ensure financial success, but it is a step in the right direction.
+If you need a helpful hand to plan out your first steps, Schedule an appointment with William Wolske CPA today!